-Zero cost supporting Data: Offset wells, PetroDB, Analogues - which data is critical and how best to prep your empty well with it
+Zero Cost Supporting Data: Offset wells, PetroDB, Analogues - find critical data to prepare your empty well

-Typical Quick Look modules in petrophysical software.
-Assumptions, Pitfalls and how to cross checking their results Note: All calculations are performed real-time on Interactive Petrophysics (IP) software
+Typical Quick Look Modules in Petrophysical Software: Assumptions, Pitfalls and Cross Checks Note: All calculations are performed real-time on Interactive Petrophysics (IP) software

 Recognising Reservoir Type - the required modifications to data acquisition and work flow

-Quicklook Shaly Sand differences in method.
-Essential cross checks
+Quicklook Shaly Sand Differences in Method and Essential Cross Checks

 Fluid Contacts & Free Water Levels